jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 Initial effort can be put into Achievements which can be automatically detected, therefore requiring minimal effort from contributing collections.
-The DPLA can adopt Achievements for web standards that will improve the discoverability of collections on the open web.
+The DPLA can adopt Achievements for Web standards that will improve the discoverability of collections on the open Web.
 For instance it is possible to automatically check whether the site allows for crawlers (robots.txt) and has a sitemap of the most important pages to crawl (sitemap protocol).
 When digital collections implement these kinds